Click on an image to find out more

 She has been teaching for nearly 14 years in a mixture of different schools and with a variety of different roles that have been mostly linked to the Performing Arts.
 She trained as a Drama Teacher at Cambridge, Homerton College and after moving about with her husband's work she is now permanently settled in Chichester.
 Being in a band is something she has always wanted to get back in to.

-Damian's centrepiece instrument is a beautiful highly-figured a 1989 Warwick Thru-neck Thumb bass - this early hand-built model features piercingly bright custom green lights fitted to the side and front face of the neck by Sims LED.
+Damian's centrepiece instrument is a highly-figured 1989 Warwick Thru-neck Thumb Bass - this early hand-built model features piercingly bright custom green lights fitted to the side and front-face of the neck by Sims Custom LED.

-Two killer funk machines from renowned UK manufacturer Status Graphite are nestling in the collection, a headless S2 model and the very unusual Groove Bass.
+Two killer funk machines from legendary UK manufacturer Status Graphite are nestling in the collection, a Graphite neck headless S2 model and the very unusual Status Groove Bass.

-The Fender Jazz is well represented too, with two very different incarnations of this classic instrument - a '62 vintage stack-knob model and a unique tribute to Norman Watt-Roy, legendary low-end wizard with The Blockheads
+The Fender Jazz is well represented too, with two very different incarnations of this classic instrument - a Lake Placid Blue '62 stack-knob model and a road-worn replica of the classic Shoreline Gold Jazz Bass wielded by Norman Watt-Roy of The Blockheads - and signed by the man himself!

 From a punk band at school, Kev started writing his own songs which led to a production deal recording in various studios in London including RAK.
 As a result of this working with soul singer RIO led to the release of Comin Home on atomic records (a & m) included on a compilation with the likes of other House favorites such as CeCe Pennisten and Dina Caroll.
 Comin home reached the low twenties of mixmags dance chart at the time and so Kev swapped his guitar for an atari and samplers for a while, programming and producing songs for posthouse studios in kent, and laying down funky guitar grooves whenever the song allowed it, which in those days was rarely.
 His early influences include a mix of styles ranging from Deep Purple, Steely Dan, Stevie Ray Vaughan, Jeff Beck, Morrissey Mullen, and of course all things Funky.